 The COVID-19 outbreak was declared a pandemic by the World Health Organisation on 11 March 2020.
+The outbreak and the response of Governments in dealing with the pandemic is interfering with general activity levels within the community, the economy and the operations of our business.
 There was a significant impact on the provision of face to face services across the organisation generating the need for innovative ideas to minimise the impact on our customers.
 The full effect of COVID-19 remains uncertain however the following outlines the impact on the Group's Financial Statements in the current period:

-- The Group was successful in applying for the Australian Government's JobKeeper Subsidy payments becoming eligible in April 2020 with payments being backdated to 30 March 2020.
-The total amount of subsidy recognised in these financial statements is \$9,146,000 (2020: \$5,859,000); - The Group initiated strict infection controls across the organisation to ensure the health and wellbeing of all customers, employees and visitors; and - The Group reviewed its outbreak management protocols in light of the updated legislation and best practice.
+- The Group initiated strict infection controls across the organisation to ensure the health and wellbeing of all customers, employees and visitors; and - The Group reviewed its outbreak management protocols in light of the updated legislation and best practice.
 This was to ensure a high level of compliance and preparation in the event of an outbreak occurring.